Young Earth creationism: Impact

-Adherence to young Earth creationism and rejection of evolution is higher in the U.S. than in most of the rest of the Western world.
-A 2012 Gallup survey reported that 46 per cent of Americans believed in the creationist view that God created humans in their present form at one time within the last 10,000 years, a statistic which has remained essentially the same since 1982; for those with a postgraduate education, only 25 per cent believed in the creationist viewpoint.
-About one third of Americans believed that humans evolved with God's guidance and 15 per cent said humans evolved, but that God had no part in the process.
-A 2009 poll by Harris Interactive found that 39 per cent of Americans agreed with the statement that "God created the universe, the earth, the sun, moon, stars, plants, animals, and the first two people within the past 10,000 years", yet only 18 per cent of the Americans polled agreed with the statement "The earth is less than 10,000 years old".
-A 2017 Gallup creationism survey found that 38 per cent of adults in the United States inclined to the view that "God created humans in their present form at one time within the last 10,000 years" when asked for their views on the origin and development of human beings, which Gallup noted was the lowest level in 35 years.
+Adherence to young Earth creationism and rejection of evolution is higher in the US than in most of the rest of the Western world.
+A 2024 Gallup survey reported 37 per cent of Americans believed in a creationist view, that God created humans in their present form at one time within the last 10,000 years, a statistic which has dropped from 47 percent in 2012; for those with a college degree, only 26 per cent believed in the young Earth creationist viewpoint.
+About a third of Americans believed humans evolved with God's guidance and 24 per cent said humans evolved but God had no part in the process.
+Most of the drop in belief of creationism occurred between 2012 and 2017 when the Gallup creationism survey found 38 per cent of adults in the US were inclined to the view that "God created humans in their present form at one time within the last 10,000 years".
+A 2009 poll by Harris Interactive found 39 per cent of Americans agreed with the statement: "God created the universe, the earth, the sun, moon, stars, plants, animals, and the first two people within the past 10,000 years", yet only 18 per cent of Americans polled agreed with the statement "The earth is less than 10,000 years old".

-Reasons for the higher rejection of evolution in the U.S. include the abundance of fundamentalist Christians compared to Europe.
-A 2011 Gallup survey reported that 30 per cent of Americans said the Bible is the actual word of God and should be interpreted literally, a statistic which had fallen slightly from the late 1970s.
-Some 54 per cent of those who attended church weekly and 46 per cent of those with a high school education or less took the Bible literally.
+Reasons for the higher rejection of evolution in the US include the abundance of fundamentalist Christians compared to Europe.
+A 2011 Gallup survey reported 30 per cent of Americans said the Bible is the actual word of God and should be interpreted literally, a statistic that had fallen slightly from the late 1970s.
+Some 54 per cent of those who attended church weekly and 46 per cent of those with high school education or less took the Bible literally.

 Characteristics and beliefs

-The common belief of young Earth creationists is that the Earth and life were created in six 24-hour periods, 6,000–10,000 years ago.
-However, there are different approaches to how this is possible given the geological evidence for much longer timescales.
+A common belief of young Earth creationists is that Earth and life were created in six 24-hour periods, 6,000–10,000 years ago.
+However, there are different approaches to how this is possible given geological evidence for much longer timescales.
 The Science Education Resource Center at Carleton College has identified two major types of YEC belief systems: